casanet/casanet-server/docs/IFTTT.md

 1) In event name put `when` , the `inner-id` of minion and the on/off operation, all divided by `-`, Look like `when-xxxxxx-on`, And press `create trigger`.
     > Example here is for `on` operation, the `off` operation is just the same, but instead of 'on' put 'off'.
     - ![Screenshot](./screenshots/ifttt/put-trigger-name.PNG)
-1) Press on `+that` button and select the Ifttt service and the action that turn the device on.
+1) Press on the `+that` button and select the Ifttt service and the action that turns the device on.
 For example sending phone notification, email alert, or any idea from wide IFTTT ecosystem.
 1) Note that the 'webhooks' trigger gives 3 variables to use, with the following values:
     - `value1`: contains the minion display name.